Baby Essentials for the First 3 Months You Can’t Forget About

 This is something I highly recommend preparing for before you give birth.
 Have freezer meals and easy-to-access snacks ready.
 Or work out a system with your partner to cook meals for you.

-You’re fragile in the first 3 months and healing.
+You’re fragile in the first three months and healing.
 You need to conserve your strength so you can take care of the baby.

 44. Household Chores